pdelorimier/interbrc-microbiome/logistics.md

 The workshop will be held in Room 1306 Elings Hall at Iowa State University.
 Limited parking is available nearby and can be reserved by contacting Lorien Radmer, lradmer@iastate.edu

 ### Workshop prerequisites
 A laptop is required.
 We will be providing some papers to read before the workshop and install directions for software used during the workshop.
+Please fill in this anonymous [pre-workshop assessment](https://forms.gle/1Q2qT3F799v35P8x5), which allows us to understand the skills of the participants and also your goals.
+The workshop will also require some prerequisites.
 [Prerequisites can be found here](https://www.germslab.org/interbrc-microbiome/prep.html)